scala-montreal/intro-to-fun-programming/README.md

 Instructions
 ------------

+The slides from the first part of the meetup can be found [here](http://www.slideshare.net/felixtrepanier/intro-to-functional-programming-scala-montreal).

 For the hands-on part of the meetup, using FP techniques, you can try to solve problems from the [Rosalind problem database](http://rosalind.info/problems/list-view/).
 You can also revisit the example solution in Converter.scala and try to address some of the solution shortcomings.